gregorriegler/mob-programming-rpg/docs/backlog.md

 # Reminders

+- See Agenda in Retro md / template
+- Before Retro: Update the Backlog
 - Before/Beginning of Session: Set timer/expectations for retro for 30 min before end of session

 ## Backlog

 # Doing

+- Rename microretro* files and retro folder to refect actual contents (agenda + retro/session notes)
 - Refactor `game.players`
   - Encapsulate player_collection into class Mob (or Ensemble)
 - Use property getters as appropriate